 Visual Arts and Adaptation Research

-The Visual Arts and Adaptation Research project recognizes the unique nature of Visual Arts Organisations, and aims to inform and recommend adaptation methodologies specific to the sector.
+In Winter 2018, Creative Carbon Scotland undertook research into the implications of climate change impacts for the visual arts sector.
+It recognised the unique nature of Visual Arts Organisations, and aims to inform and recommend adaptation methodologies specific to the sector.

-Therefore the project has two key aims:
+Therefore the project had two key aims:

 - To understand the impact of Climate Change on Visual Arts Organisations, focusing on Edinburgh as a case study, but also applicable to other areas of Scotland.

 - In co-operation with Visual Arts Organisations, to develop a programme of possible adaptation strategies and advice that is specifically aimed at the Visual Arts Sector, bridging the gap in research and recommendations.

 The project took place from October 2018 – January 2019, and consisted of:

 - Secondary research on Climate Change: this included projected impacts of climate change in Scotland, using resources such as IPCC reports; ongoing adaptation programmes such as Edinburgh Adapts; and published scholarship on impacts in the cultural sector.

 - Primary Research: this focused on understanding Visual Arts Organisations and their perspectives on climate change and adaptation, as well as challenges that will be unique to the sector.

 The Outcomes and Final Research Report